 Definition: Marketing channel refers to the means through which the physical distribution of goods takes place from the manufacturer to the customers, either directly or through intermediaries.
-Multi-Channel marketing can also be adopted by the manufacturer if he finds it suitable for his product and the business.
+The manufacturer can also adopt Multi-Channel marketing if he finds it suitable for his product and the business.

-In simple words, marketing channels are a medium to facilitate the effective physical exchange of goods or services.
+In simple words, marketing channels are a medium to facilitate the active physical exchange of goods or services.

 Content: Types of Marketing Channels